1 Microsoft Way, Redmond, WA 98052-6399

 explore ways in which humans can use two hands while interfacing with a

 computer.
-This project has a software
+This project had a software

 component aimed at identifying and testing input methods which enable